cloudmesh-community/book/chapters/prg/python/python.md

 ```

 Now after running the same code using Generators, we will see a
-significant amount of performance boost with alomost 0 Seconds.
+significant amount of performance boost with almost 0 Seconds.
 And
-the reason behind this is that in case of Generators, we do not keep
+the reason behind this is that in the case of Generators, we do not keep
-anything in memory so system just reads 1 at a time and yields that.
+anything in memory so the system just reads 1 at a time and yields that.